21- How to find Moment of Inertia Iy for Parallelogram?

 How to derive the expression for inertia Iy for parallelogram?

 Iy for right-angle case-1, Iy for right-angle triangle case-2, and Iy for the rectangle.
-The sum of inertia for the two triangles will be deducted from the inertia of the big triangle.
+The sum of the inertia for the two triangles will be deducted from the inertia of the big triangle.

 The inertia of the left triangle about the y-axis.